 There’s another way to set up your account to receive fax on Gmail.
 For this, you’ll have to use your online dashboard, the area where you control your email fax account.
 Exact steps vary from service to service, but you have to look for the Settings tab.

 Let’s take as an example RingCentral Fax.
 In their Settings area, under the Notifications tab, you’ll find the Email field, where you enter the email address used to receive faxes.
 By default, you have the “Include attachment with email” option activated, which means the fax contents will be attached as a PDF file.

 There are also additional options.
 Note, for instance, that you can opt to receive SMS notifications and email notifications at the same time, which is perfect if you are always on the go.

 Here are some great tips to make the most out of Gmail faxing when you receive incoming transmissions, you can visit our homepage to find more!

 - TIP 1: Create a new Gmail account for faxing.
 This takes up only a couple of minutes and saves you a lot of trouble in the long run.
 A separate account will let you find faxes easier and keep your inbox uncluttered with spam and other unimportant messages.

 - TIP 2: Choose the right kind of number.
 Are you going to use fax to communicate with clients, with providers, with both?
 Ask the right kind of questions to see if you need a local or toll-free fax number.

-- TIP 4: Try before paying for a service.
+- TIP 4: Try, before paying for a service.
 All companies allow you to test drive them before you start paying for them.
-A free account is really the best way to see if a service works for your business.
+A free account is the best way to see if a service works for your business and is compatible with Gmail.
 Some companies will ask you to enter payment information for the full-month free account; to avoid any charges just be sure to cancel it before the trial has ended.